culvertsoft/mgen/README.md

 ## Download links

 The following are links where you can download MGen pre-built.
+You will notice that the compiler and visual designer also have variants named _assembly_.
+These are the ones you want to download if you want to use them as standalone executable JAR files.

+ * JAR files intended to be used as standalone executables are marked _assembly_.
+They are packaged with all library dependencies included.
+ * JAR files intended as programming libraries are NOT marked _assembly_.

 ### Stable